recafe54/aws-python-utils/ielts_prompt/place/place.md

 36. Describe your favorite place in your house where you can relax Please give me sample answer band (9) for IELTS speaking part 2, in IELTS simon style, given the following questions, ensure the answer in 200 to 250 words:

+You should say:
+Where it is
+What it is like
+What you enjoy doing there
+And explain why you feel relaxed at this place

 Park
-44. Describe a new development in the area where you live (e.g shopping Please give me sample answer band (9) for IELTS speaking part 2, in IELTS simon style, given the following questions, ensure the answer in 200 to 250 words:
+44. Describe a new development in the area where you live Please give me sample answer band (9) for IELTS speaking part 2, in IELTS simon style, given the following questions, ensure the answer in 200 to 250 words:

+You should say:
+What the development is
+When/where you noticed it
+How long it took to complete it
+And explain how you feel about it